batect/batect/rfcs/2020-02-telemetry/proposal.md

 ### On any run with telemetry disabled

-If telemetry is disabled with `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY`, telemetry data will not be written to disk, and any cached information will not be uploaded.
+Telemetry data will not be written to disk, and any cached information will not be uploaded.